Rochester, New York: Browncroft

-Located in the 19th Ward are the Arvine Heights Historic District, Chili–West Historic District, Inglewood and Thurston Historic District, and Sibley–Elmdorf Historic District, listed on the National Register of Historic Places.

 Charlotte

-Charlotte (shar-LOT) is a lakefront community in Rochester bordering Lake Ontario.
+Charlotte is a lakefront community in Rochester bordering Lake Ontario.
 It is home to Ontario Beach Park, commonly known as Charlotte Beach, which is a popular summer destination for Rochesterians.
 A new terminal was built in 2004 for the Rochester-to-Toronto ferry service and was later sold after the ferry ceased operations in 2005.
-The Port of Rochester terminal still exists and has since been revamped.
-It now houses the restaurant California Rollin', a coffee shop named The Nutty Bavarian along with offices for the marina created around it.
-In summer 2016 a proposed redevelopment project for the Port of Rochester was put on hold due to the developers failing to meet financial obligations as set by the city.
+The Port of Rochester terminal still exists, but multiple attempts by the city to make additions have failed since 2016.